ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Continued memory game

 **Thoughts:** Starting to understand much clearer how using custom hooks, sending data and all of that goes.
 Now i'm stuck on centering a div while keeping other divs off center

+### Day 104: October 26, 2021

+**Today's Progress**: Finished memory game

+**Thoughts:** Went a lot smoother than I expected, I understand a lot more about react and hooks now

+### Day 105: October 27, 2021

+**Today's Progress**: Started shopping cart project, switched developer enviroment to windows

+**Thoughts:** Set up my developer enviroment in windows, finding it a lot more comfortable than the ubuntu virtual desktop.
+Started on shopping cart project, have a good vision in mind already and find routing to be very simple.